MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/create-swap-file-linux-vm.md

 # Create SWAP file for Azure Linux VM

-To create SWAP file on Linux VMs on Azure, you need to set up cloud-init to automatically create it on the ephemeral (resource) disk of the VM.
+To create SWAP file on Azure Linux VMs, you need to set up cloud-init to automatically create it on the ephemeral (resource) disk of the VM.
 The resource disk is mounted under `/mnt` by default.
-It’s located on the physical server where the Azure VM is hosted.
-It's not recommended to create SWAP partitions on OS disks or data disks that may cause disk latency and impact the performance of operating system and apps.
+It’s located on the physical server where the Linux VM is hosted and it has lower latency.
+It's not recommended to create SWAP partitions on OS disks or data disks that may impact the performance of operating system and apps.
 It's also important to remember that SWAP or cache files are the only things that we recommend using the resource disk.
 This’s because when a VM is stopped, moved to a different container or host, all data on the resource disk will be lost.
 So it's ideal for temporary caches and SWAP files.

 ## Disable SWAP creation in waagent configuration

+If the SWAP creation is configured in waagent.config, you need to disable it.

 1. Disable resource disk formatting and SWAP configuration within waagent configuration because this task is now handled by Cloud-Init.
 Set the parameters as follows: